 Tell your healthcare provider if you are:

 - pregnant or planning to become pregnant.
-ZOHYDRO ER may harm your unborn baby.
-Long-term (chronic) use during pregnancy can cause life-threatening withdrawal symptoms in your newborn baby.
+Prolonged use of ZOHYDRO ER during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated.

 - breastfeeding.
 ZOHYDRO ER passes into breast milk and may harm your baby.

-- taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
-Taking ZOHYDRO ER with certain other medicines can cause serious side effects.
+- Taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
+Taking ZOHYDRO ER with certain other medicines can cause serious side effects that could lead to death.

 When taking ZOHYDRO ER: